Evidence Level

 Benefits

-NOF 2016 meta-analysis (Osteoporos Int, PMC4715837) found calcium + vitamin D reduced total fractures 15% and hip fractures 30% in mixed populations.
-However, Zhao 2017 JAMA meta-analysis (PMID 29279934) of community-dwelling older adults found NO significant fracture reduction.
-Evidence strongest for institutionalized older adults and those with low vitamin D status; modest for community-dwellers with adequate baseline intake.
+Pooled analyses show calcium plus vitamin D reduces total fractures by approximately 15% and hip fractures by approximately 30% in mixed populations.
+However, more recent analyses in community-dwelling older adults found no significant fracture reduction.
+Evidence is strongest for institutionalized older adults and those with low vitamin D status; modest for community-dwellers with adequate baseline intake.
+Routine supplementation in healthy ambulatory older adults isn't validated.

-WHO recommends calcium supplementation (1.5-2 g/day) for women in low-calcium-intake populations to reduce preeclampsia risk.
-Two 2024 noninferiority trials (n>11,000 across India and Tanzania) showed lower-dose 500 mg/day was noninferior to higher doses for preeclampsia prevention.
-Strongest pregnancy nutrition evidence; widely incorporated into prenatal protocols globally.
+The WHO recommends calcium supplementation (1.5-2 g/day) for women in low-calcium-intake populations to reduce preeclampsia risk.
+Recent noninferiority trials in India and Tanzania (over 11,000 women combined) showed that lower-dose 500 mg/day was noninferior to higher doses for preeclampsia prevention.
+This is the strongest pregnancy nutrition evidence base and is widely incorporated into prenatal protocols globally.

 Muscle function and neuromuscular signaling

-Cormick 2015 Cochrane review found calcium supplementation reduced SBP by ~1-2 mmHg in adults.
-Effect strongest in those with low baseline calcium intake (<800 mg/day).
-Smaller effect than for potassium or magnesium supplementation.
-DASH diet (high in dairy/calcium plus other minerals) shows larger BP effects than calcium alone, suggesting whole-food approaches outperform isolated supplementation.
+Calcium supplementation reduces systolic blood pressure by roughly 1-2 mmHg in adults.
+Effect is strongest in those with low baseline calcium intake (under 800 mg/day).
+Smaller effect than potassium or magnesium supplementation.
+The DASH diet (high in dairy and other minerals) shows larger BP effects than calcium alone — whole-food approaches outperform isolated calcium supplementation for blood pressure.

 Dental health and tooth structure

 Calcium is the primary mineral component of tooth enamel and dentin.
-Adequate calcium intake during tooth development (childhood/adolescence) supports permanent tooth strength.
+Adequate calcium intake during tooth development (childhood and adolescence) supports permanent tooth strength.
 In adults, dietary calcium plus fluoride and adequate vitamin D supports enamel remineralization.
 Limited evidence that adult calcium supplementation prevents tooth decay beyond meeting RDA.

 Electrolyte support during exercise

-Most epidemiological cardiovascular concerns apply to supplemental calcium (especially without vitamin D), NOT dietary calcium from dairy, leafy greens, or fortified foods.
+Most cardiovascular concerns apply to supplemental calcium (especially without vitamin D), not dietary calcium from dairy, leafy greens, or fortified foods.
 Dietary calcium is absorbed gradually with meals; supplemental boluses cause sharp serum spikes that may drive vascular calcification over time.
-Best practice for most adults: meet calcium needs through diet first, supplement only if dietary intake falls below 800 mg/day.
+Best practice: meet calcium needs through diet first, supplement only if dietary intake falls below 800 mg/day.

 Mechanism of action